*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Summer fashion trends for women in Spain

 Spain’s summer fashion varies from year to year.
-But some clothing styles persist:
+Here are some semi-traditional, semi-modern Spanish fashion basics and accessories that resurface every summer:

 Spanish women sometimes wear espadrilles, called alpargatas in Spain.
 They are in all the shoe shops starting in the spring.
 They’re a type of Spanish traditional footwear that originated in the Pyrenees and are made of natural materials, such as canvas or cotton.
 They have a flexible sole made of jute rope.
 They come in tons of styles, like espadrille flats, espadrille wedges, and sandals.
 Locals do not wear alpargatas every day to work or school, for example.
 They are reserved for relaxed occasions, like for weekends, a party, or a beach holiday.